zachvalenta/jvns.ca/content/post/2017-06-18-operate-your-software.markdown

 ### Other quotes I liked

+> I've had teams that took on-call very seriously: each issue that paged
+> us was reviewed in a weekly meeting, and tasks were assigned to solve

 > The lesson for me is that processes are important, and working towards
 > continuous improvement is worth it.